RobertK66/pico-embedded/readme.md

 # pico-embedded

-This repository contains my heler tools for embedded development running on a rasperry pico.
+This repository contains my helper tools for embedded development running on a rasperry pico.

 Current project list